Activated random walk on the comb: Introduction

 \subsection{Future work}

-The more general $\nu$-layer percolation process described in Section~\ref{sec:mulp} may have interesting intrinsic properties as well as potential applications to related processes such as the {stochastic sandpile model}, for which the density conjecture was recently proven by Campailla, Forien, and Taggi \cite{campailla2024critical}.
+The more general $\nu$-layer percolation process described in Section~\ref{sec:mulp} may have interesting intrinsic properties as well as potential applications to related processes such as the {stochastic sandpile model}.
 We also believe that much of the theory developed for the interval in \cite{hoffman2024density} as well as in Forien's work \cite{forien2025newproof} can be extended to ARW on the comb.
 It appears possible, via an adaptation of the \textit{box lemma} from \cite{hoffman2024density} or the \textit{ejector seat} method from \cite{forien2025newproof}, to prove that $\limsup \E[S_n]/n \leq \critstarc$ and so, by \thref{thm:cp}, the comb has a well-defined limiting critical density.
 We also believe that versions of the density, hockey-stick, and cutoff conjectures from \cite{hoffman2024density, hoffman2024hockey, hoffman2025cutoff} could be proven on the comb.

 Let $T_n$ and $B_n$ be the number of sleeping particles on the teeth and spine, respectively, when sampling from the stationary distribution of the driven-dissipative ARW Markov chain on $\comb{n}$.
 Define $\critTeeth{\lambda}:= \lim_{n\to\infty} \mathbf{E}[T_n]/n$ and similarly $\critSpine{\lambda}:= \lim_{n\to\infty} \mathbf{E}[B_n]/n$.
 We conjecture that these limits exist and satisfy the relations